-Google Chrome is adding support for moving tabs to secondary displays
+Google Chrome tests moving tabs to secondary displays on Android

 In an effort to make multitasking easier on smartphones with a secondary display, the Google Chrome team is working on a new feature that will allow users to open different tabs in each display.
 While Google Chrome does include support for phones with a secondary display, it currently only allows users to expand a single Chrome tab across both displays.
 With the new feature, users with devices like the LG V60 ThinQ or the ZTE Axon M will be able to open two Chrome tabs side-by-side on each display.